walter-a-jablonowski/simple-nutrition-counter/README.md

                                                    |                   |
                                                    v                   v
 Improve [x] Nutrients  --> Improves general --> Improves brain --> Multiples productivity
-        [x] Sports *       health               function           (all your projects) [ ] Sleep             |                       |
+        [-] Water          health               function           (all your projects) [x] Sports            |                       |
-        [ ] No stress *       |                        ----------> Improves life quality,
+        [ ] Sleep             |                        ----------> Improves life quality,
-            ... *             |                                    perception, feel better
+        [ ] No stress         |                                    perception, feel better
-                              |
+            ... *             |
         [x] Supplements        ----------------------------------> Longevity & healthspan

         [x] we also count finance in a single app

-* = humans were designed for movement and short term stress only (minutes) also consider: air quality, amount of sunlight, ... and so on x = can be counted with this app (nutrients manually impossible, far too many)
+x = can be counted with this app (nutrients manually impossible, far too many)
+* = also consider: air quality, amount of sunlight, ... and so on
 ```

+### Nutrition

 There are many vitamins, minerals, fatty acids, amino acids...
-It is likely that one is deficient in more than one substance, just because there are so many.
-Well known samples of deficiencies: Magnesium, zinc, vitamin D, omega 3, but the list is much longer ...
+It is likely that one
+is deficient in more than one substance, just because there are so many.
+Well known
+samples of deficiencies: Vitamin D, Omega 3, Zinc, but the list is much longer ...

 All of these substances are needed for something.
-Being able to have perfect supply on a daily basis may make a big difference for general health and brain function.
+Being able to have perfect supply on a
+daily basis may make a big difference for general health and brain function.

 Even if you eat healthy, having a perfect supply is nearly impossible.
+For example,
-For example, plant-based nutrition can lead to salt deficiency.
+plant-based nutrition can lead to salt deficiency.
 Neurons need salt to function.

+**The problem with supplements**

+B12 cyanocobalamin isn't the real B12 but a cheap synthetic form, dosage while production
+often goes wrong and unexplored plant substances are missing.
+Of course it might make sense
+to use some supplements if you can't get enough from food.
+But in general food is the more
+natural (better) source, as long as it is free of substances like pesticides.

+**Water:** Can be tracked easier (just use a 2-3 l jug)

+### Movement (sports)

-Movement sample: activates sectors in the brain that are switched off while sitting.
-This is because we are designed to be active only while moving.
+Humans were designed for movement.
+Sample: activates sectors in the brain that are
+switched off while sitting.
+This is because we are designed to be active only while
+moving.
 Physical movement activates the brain.

-**The problem with supplements**

-B12 cyanocobalamin isn't the real B12 but a cheap synthetic form, dosage while production often goes wrong and unexplored plant substances are missing.
-Of course it might make sense to use some supplements if you can't get enough from food.
-But in general food is the more natural (better) source, as long as it is free of substances like pesticides.

-**Long term goal**
+### Stress

+Humans were designed short term stress only (minutes)

+### Long term goal

-Handle all minimal daily logging in a single app as simple as possible (with as few clicks as possible).
-Primarily nutrients, but this isn't necessarily nutrition only but only all that can't be handled easier.
+Handle all minimal daily logging in a single app as simple as possible (with as few clicks
+as possible).
+Primarily nutrients, but this isn't necessarily nutrition only but only all
+that can't be handled easier.

-( This kind of project might be AI proof because AI solution would be: it watches you while cooking and counts the nutrients.
+( This kind of project might be AI proof because AI solution would be: it watches you
+while cooking and counts the nutrients.
 Do you want that? )

 Project state